jodelunas/Election-Analysis/README.md

-# Election-Analysis
+# Election-Audit

-## Project Overview
+## Overview of Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+The purpose of this audit was to add the following additional data to complete the audit.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who recieved votes.
-3. Calculate the total number of votes each candidate won.
+1. The voter turnout for each county.
-4. Calculate the percentage of votes each candidate won.
+2. The precentage of votes from each county.
-5. Determine the winner of the electon based on popular vote.
+3. The county with the largest turnout.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

-## Summary
+## Election-Audit Results
-The analysis of the election show that:
+The audit of the election show that:
 - There were 369,711 votes cast in the election.
-- The candidates were:
+- The county results were:
-  - Charles Casper Stockham
-  - Diana DeGette
-  - Raymon Anthony Doane
+  - Jefferson County had 10.5% of the vote and 38,855 number of votes.
+  - Denver County had 82.8% of the vote and 306,055 number of votes.
+  - Arapahoe County had 6.7% of the vote and 24,804 number of votes.
+-The county with the largest voter turnout was:
+  -Denver County with 82.8% of the vote and 306,055 number of votes.
 - The candidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.